nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 ### Un-marking a marked item: `UNMARK`
 Un-marks a marked-as-bought item from the list at the specified index.
 After being marked as bought, the item will have the status `[B]` to indicate that it is marked as bought.
-After unmarking the marked-as-bought item, the status of the item becomes `[0]`.
+After un-marking the marked-as-bought item, the status of the item becomes `[X]`.

 Format: `UNMARK INDEX`

-* The `INDEX` should be an number.
+* The `INDEX` should be a **positive whole number**.
 * The `INDEX` should not be out of bounds of the shopping list.
-  * Out of bounds indexes include negative indexes & indexes that are greater than the size of the shopping list.
+  * Out of bounds Indices include negative Indices & Indices that are greater than the size of the shopping list.
-* Indexes that are not numbers or are out of bounds will produce an error message indicating the error of the index.
+* Indices that are not numbers or are out of bounds will produce an error message indicating the error of the index.
-* Unmarking an item whose status was previously `[0]` will be successful, assuring the success of the unmark command executed.
+* Un-marking an item whose status was previously `[X]` will be successful, assuring the success of the un-mark command executed.

 Example of the usage:

 1. `UNMARK 3`
-   * This unmarks the 3rd item in your list as unbought.
+   * This un-marks the 3rd item in your list as unbought.
-   * The status of the 3rd item is now `[0]`
+   * The status of the 3rd item is now `[X]`
 <!-- @@author -->
 &nbsp;